quicwg/wg-materials/interim-20-02/arrangements.md

 [Zurich Airport](https://www.flughafen-zuerich.ch) (IATA ZRH) is the closest international airport.

-Both buildings are a short (EURA1: 1 minute, EURG: 6 minutes) walk from the Europaallee exit of Zurich main railway station ([Zürich HB](https://www.sbb.ch/en/station-services/railway-stations/shopville-zuerich-main-station.html)).
+The building is a short (1 minute) walk from the Europaallee exit of Zurich main railway station ([Zürich HB](https://www.sbb.ch/en/station-services/railway-stations/shopville-zuerich-main-station.html)).
 There is a [direct 12-minute train connection](https://goo.gl/maps/AnLnqysrCHJ97vKD9)